 1.0 - Introduction

-HighGround is like your secret weapon, helping you show your clients not just where they are, but where they could be - with your guidance.
-At the heart of this magic is the Cyber Resilience score, which is pulled straight from our Governance and Resilience module.
+HighGround is your secret weapon, giving you the power to show your clients not only where they stand but where they could be—thanks to your expertise.
+The magic behind this transformation lies in the Cyber Resilience score, which is generated directly from our Governance and Resilience module.

-The Governance and Resilience module comes with nine components that your clients need to fill out.
-As they check off those boxes, their Cyber Resilience score will start to take shape, kind of like levelling up in a game—except the reward is a stronger, safer business.
+The Governance and Resilience module features nine key components that your clients must complete.
+As they work through these components and check off each item, their Cyber Resilience score will begin to take shape.
+Think of it like leveling up in a game—only this time, the reward is a stronger, more secure business that’s better equipped to handle cyber threats.

 Tip: you can give your clients a login to HighGround using a premium license so they can co-manage their cyber governance & resilience with you.